-3.8.13 Crop Dividers
+3.9.11 Crop Dividers

 Crop dividers are used to separate the crop when harvesting.
-They are removable to allow the installation of vertical knives or the sunflower attachment, and to decrease transport width.
+They are removable to allow the installation of vertical knives, and to decrease transport width.

 Removing Crop Dividers with Latch Option from Header

 To correctly remove crop dividers with the latch option, follow the recommended removal procedure provided here.